rob-scape/hgw-mod1-firmwares/README.md

  Pot3  is gain/level.\
  Slewed output on F3 with Pot 2 controling time constant of the slew.

- - Potentiometer 1 → A0 noise bias
+ - Pot1 → A0 noise bias
- - Potentiometer 2 → A1 time constant slew
+ - Pot2 → A1 time constant slew
- - Potentiometer 3 → A2 gain
+ - Pot3 → A2 gain
 -  F1 → A3 trigger in
 -  F2 → A4 sample input
 -  F3 → A5 slew output